chris-blackburn/ECE4525-Final/README.md

 Just to be clear: animations will consist of cycling through severl frames in a sprite sheet that I will create.

+## Final Checkpoint
+So, the artistic feel of my game changed a bit compared to the other checkpoints.
+I wanted a more bright feel.
+The story is that you are a seed, and you're looking for a good place to plant yourself.
+Only problem is, the bees turned selfish - they are hogging on the pollen and keeping you from finding your spot!
+So, you have to go around the world and collect as much pollen as you can.

+Collected pollen acts as extra health.
+And for the final boss, you do more damage per hit depending on how much pollen you found in the world.
+To beat the game, you have to find and kill the final boss.
+The highest score is one where you collect all the pollen and don't get it.

+There are also hazard tiles (thorns) that do 2 damage if you hit them.
+I added some invincibility time to avoid multi-hit from the thorns (that way, you don't die immediately).

+**All artwork and sounds are original**.
+I made all the pixel art (the world, the characters, etc.) and recorded all the music and sounds (everything was vocals with some distortion).

+There are two main enemies in the world.
+Worker bees and the queen bee (final boss).
+The worker bees are unkillable, but you can bounce your seed spit off of them.
+They fly predictably, so you can use this to navigate the world in interesting ways.

+The queen bee is more sophisticated and fun to fight.
+She will find a location near you to spring towards (which changes as the fight progresses), and continuously shoots mini bees at you.

+If you have no pollen, hits go to your base health, and you only have 3 hitpoints, so you're encouraged to find pollen.
+Also, since the boss takes more damage the more pollen you have, the quicker you can beat it. - another encourager for collecting pollen.

+This is not multi-level - I did some optimizations that allow the world to be as large as you want with no performance hit.
+With that, I opted for making a large world you could explore, rather than simple, single levels.
+Certain areas can prompt you to do something, like use your seed spit richochet to bounce you up higher to get some pollen.
+The world around you teaches you how to play.